ZoinerTejada/hdinsight-docs/hdinsight-hbase-phoenix-squirrel-linux.md

 ---
-title: Use Apache Phoenix & SQuirreL with HBase - Azure HDInsight | Microsoft Docs
+title: Use Apache Phoenix with HBase - Azure HDInsight | Microsoft Docs
-description: Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight.
+description: Learn how to use Apache Phoenix in HDInsight.
 services: hdinsight
 documentationcenter: ''
 author: mumian